arq5x/gemini/README.md

 ===========================================================================
 Many recessive disorders are caused by compound heterozygotes.
-Unlike canonical recessive sites where the same recessive allele is inherited from both parents at the _same_ site in the gene that is, compund heterozygotes occur when the individual's phenotype is caused by two heterogeneous recessive alleles at _different_ sites in a particular gene.
+Unlike canonical recessive sites where the same recessive allele is inherited from both parents at the _same_ site in the gene, compund heterozygotes occur when the individual's phenotype is caused by two heterogeneous recessive alleles at _different_ sites in a particular gene.